rappen/FetchXMLBuilder/README.md

 ## A tool to create and run advanced FetchXML queries

-This tool is a plugin to the XrmToolbox by Tanguy Touzard.
+*This tool is a plugin to the XrmToolbox by Tanguy Touzard.*

+_Written by Jonas Rapp at Cinteros AB, Stockholm, Sweden._

 ### Background